 Root canals have really gotten a bad reputation, but for many people the procedure is not much more complicated than having a cavity filled.
 We may perform root canal treatment right in the office, or refer you to a specialist, called an endodontist.
 In any event, the treatment can be done quickly and comfortably.

 Before anything else is done, we will make sure that you are completely comfortable with local anesthetics that numb the area around the affected tooth.
 If local anesthetics are not enough to make you comfortable, or of you have trouble getting numb, ask us about sedation dentistry.

 We will create an opening in the hard surface of the tooth, and use special tools to clean out the soft tissue, the nerves and any bacteria or infection.

 Once all the soft tissue has been removed, all the empty spaces, including the root canals, will be filled with special filling material to keep out any future infection.
 Your dentist may wait a week to be certain the infection has been eliminated before permanently filling the tooth.
 If this is the case, a temporary filling will close the tooth until the next appointment, the following week, when the tooth is permanently filled and closed.

 What are my alternatives to root canal treatment?

 While extraction may seem initially like the least expensive option, we will probably recommend replacing the extracted tooth.
 An extracted tooth that is not replaced can leave a gap that causes problems for the surrounding teeth and potentially affect your bite.
 If root canal is an option, it may end up being less expensive than extracting and replacing that same tooth with a partial denture, bridge or a dental implant.
-Ask our dentists at Dental Associates of Delaware at our Brandywine office, Middletown office or Hockessin office to explain all the options, and why root canal is recommended.
+Ask our dentists at Dental Associates of Delaware at our Brandywine Office, Hockessin Office, Middletown Office, Newark Office, Wilmington Office, or Millsboro Office to explain all the options, and why root canal is recommended.